yhilpisch/documentation/the_modules.rst

 This part of the documentation is automatically generated.

-Although, of course, custom content can be added.
+Of course, custom content can be added.

 .. image:: _static/finaince_visual_low.png
     :width: 400